Home » Trending Now 🔥 » The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 “I love our shared culture, our skin, and I feel safest with other Black men.”
 (Rooted in connection).“I only date Black guys who look like thugs/hood dudes.”
 (Rooted in a caricature).

-Consequences: While intersectional differences (class, social status, body type, age, and immigration situation) shape how Black gay men experience desire and harm, they never justify objectifying one another.
+Consequences: While intersectional differences (such as class, social status, body type, age, and immigration circumstances) influence how Black gay men experience desire and harm, they are not sufficient reasons to justify objectifying one another.
+Fetishisation—whether internal or external—reduces people to commodities and maintains harmful hierarchies.
+Clearly recognising this protects vulnerable members and promotes collective accountability.

 Racialised desire fractures Black queer communities by creating false hierarchies of desirability.
 Conflict among Black gay men often revolves around invented stereotypes.